ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 ## Configuring PagerDuty
 {: #pagerduty}

 PagerDuty integrates data from multiple monitoring systems into a single view.
 When a problem occurs, PagerDuty ensures that the team member who is best able to fix it at the time is notified.
-If the team member does not respond to the problem, escalations can be configured to route it to secondary engineers or operations managers.
+If the team member does not respond to the problem, escalations can be configured to route it to secondary representatives or operations managers.

 Configure PagerDuty to send notifications when pipeline stage failures occur so that you can fix problems faster and reduce downtime: